Balwaan

 Balwaan is a 1992 Indian Hindi-language action film directed by Deepak Anand and produced by Raju Mavani.
-The film stars Sunil Shetty in his debut, with Divya Bharti, Tinu Anand and Danny Denzongpa in pivotal roles.
+The film stars Suniel Shetty in his debut, with Divya Bharti, Tinu Anand and Danny Denzongpa in pivotal roles.

 Plot

 Arjun Singh comes from a poor family.
 He lives in a small and shabby tenement with his mother and sister.
 Studying at college, he falls in love with the beautiful Deepa.
 One day, he attacks a corrupt police officer and is sent to prison for that.
 Deepa bails him from jail with the help of her father Police Commissioner, Raj Sahni.
 Deepa's father wants Arjun to join the police force as he feels that the department needs some honest officers.
 He joins the police force, and gets posted to another city where his predecessor was killed by the goons.
 He goes to the city along with his mother and sister.
 This puts him into conflict with a notorious gangster, Bhaiji.
 In order to teach Arjun a lesson, Bhaiji orders people in this community to stop interacting with Arjun and his family, as a result the three are alienated.
 His sister and his mother pass away.
 Then, Bhaiji has Arjun captured and chained, but Arjun manages to escape, only to find that he has been framed for murder and is arrested by the police.